-The whole reason I ended up as a fitness coach or strength and conditioning coach, or trainer is quite simply because strength, resistance training and weight training are transcendent in their ability to help people achieve awesome stuff.
+The whole reason I ended up as a fitness coach or strength and conditioning coach, or trainer is quite simply because Neuromuscular System Training.
+AKA resistance training, AKA strength training, AKA weight training.
+Whatever you want to call it, this type of training is transcendent in its ability to help people achieve awesome stuff.

 It doesn’t matter what physical objective you want to hit; Improved sport performance; Improved body composition; Improved productivity/energy; Improved health profile; doing some strength training a couple of times a week or more can help you with that.

 It has allowed me to work with a variety of different people from a variety of different backgrounds and I’ve yet to find any particular objective where strength training 2-4 times a week didn’t yield a huge benefit to a person.

 People ask me all the time, why they should do it?
 Here’s why…

 The ability to produce force is paramount as we age, and sarcopenia (muscle loss due to aging) is a long-term health risk.